Lectio: 32nd Sunday of ordinary time (B)

 Mark’s text 12:38-44 recounts the last part of Jesus’ activities in Jerusalem (Mk 11:1 to 12:44).
-Those were very intense days, full of conflicts: the driving out of the sellers in the Temple (Mk 11:12-26), and many discussions with the authorities: (Mk 11:27 to 12:12), with the Pharisees, with the Herodians and the Sadducees (Mk 12:13-27) and with the doctors of the Law (Mk 12:28-37).
-This Sunday’s text (Mk 12:38-44) reports a final word of criticism by Jesus concerning the bad behaviour of the doctors of the Law (Mk 12:38-40) and a word of praise for the good behaviour of the widow.
-Almost at the end of his activities in Jerusalem, Jesus sits in front of the treasury where people were putting their alms for the Temple.
+Those were very intense days, full of conflicts: the driving out of the sellers in the temple (Mk 11:12-26), many discussions with the authorities: (Mk 11:27 to 12:12), with the Pharisees, with the Herodians and the Sadducees (Mk 12:13-27) and with the doctors of the law (Mk 12:28-37).
+This Sunday’s text (Mk 12:38-44) reports a final word of criticism by Jesus concerning the bad behavior of the doctors of the law (Mk 12:38-40) and a word of praise for the good behavior of the widow.
+Almost at the end of His activities in Jerusalem, Jesus sits in front of the treasury where people were putting their alms for the temple.
 Jesus draws the disciples’ attention to the action of a poor widow and teaches them the value of sharing (Mk 12:41-44).

 ● The context in Mark’s time.

 During the first forty years of the Church’s history, from the 30’s to the 70’s, the Christian communities, for the most part, were made up of poor people (1Cor 1:26).
 Later some rich people or those who had various problems joined them.
-The social tensions that existed in the Roman Empire, began to be felt also in the life of the communities.
-For instance, divisions came to the fore when the communities came together to celebrate the supper (1Cor 11:20-22), or when they met together (James 2:1-4).
+The social tensions that existed in the Roman Empire began to be felt in the life of the communities.
+For instance, divisions came to the fore when the communities came together to celebrate the Lord’s supper (1Cor 11:20-22), or when they met together (Jas 2:1-4).
 Thus, the teaching concerning the action of the widow was very real for them.
-It was like looking into a mirror, because Jesus compares the behaviour of the rich with that of the poor.
+It was like looking into a mirror, because Jesus compares the behavior of the rich to that of the poor.

 ● Today’s context.